Rhapsody Art Trail

 The composers were mentored through the process by William Mival, head of composition at the Royal College of Music, and their final works were reviewed by our composing ambassador, the international award-winning composer Eric Whitacre.

 Once composed, the pieces were recorded by musicians at the Royal College of Music and uploaded onto CDs for long-stay patients, as well as audio guides that lead patients on trails through the artwork in the hospital.
 We teamed up with technology company Imagineear who have designed interactive touch-screen audio guides involving maps, photos of the artwork and music to provide an innovative patient experience.
-This audio guide has now been developed into an app which can be downloaded for iPhones here.

 We are grateful for the support of Imagineear in the delivery of this project.
 This project is sponsored by Arts Council England.